DiamondLightSource/workflows/docs/how-tos/create-writeable-container.md

                 echo "Hello world!"
 ```

 In its current state, the container is unable to write to its own filesystem.
 To enable this, we must mount a temporary volume to the container.
-This requires two things.
-A volume claim, and a volume mount.
+This requires two things: a volume claim and a volume mount.
 For a temporary volume, we add the following below the entrypoint.
-This provides 1Gb of temporary storage to use in this pod, and further pods, which we mount to whatever path is described in the container.
+This provides 1GB of temporary storage to use in this pod, and further pods, which we mount to whatever path is described in the container.

 Now we have a writable volume, we can write something to it, so we can pipe the echo into a file, and read it back out!